xxxle0/tiny-gopiler/README.md

 # Introduction:
 I want to do some exp to understand how the compiler can check the code syntax.
-I know it will AST (Abstract Syntax Tree) from the code then traverse the tree to check the syntax is correct or not?
+I know it will build an AST (Abstract Syntax Tree) from the code then traverse the tree to check the syntax is correct or not? also generate anything from the Tree

-My quote: ***You Understand It <-> You Build It.**
+I love this quote:
+#### What I cannot create, I do not understand
 # What?
 How the compiler separate the expression, statement, function?
 We know that a file of code contains many statement and expression